DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Plaquenil can cause serious eye problems, especially if taken at high doses or for longer than five years.

-Contact your doctor immediately if you experience vision changes, seizures, mood changes, pain in the arms, legs or back, fast heartbeat, or hair loss or color change while taking Plaquenil.
+Contact your doctor immediately if you experience vision changes, seizures, mood changes, fast heartbeat, hair loss or hair color change, or pain in the arms, legs, or back while taking Plaquenil.

 Rarely, Plaquenil can also cause allergic reactions.
 Get medical help immediately if you experience difficulty breathing or swelling in the face, throat, eyes, lips, or tongue.